156SURYA/LIC/README.md

   for the same circuit by variying the value of the drain resistance

-  Let RD = 100 kohms
+  Let RD = 100k ohms

+circuit diagram

   ![Screenshot (395)](https://github.com/user-attachments/assets/7794c20c-02ee-41ca-b716-38e52cde9a27)

   the output will be

   ![Screenshot (396)](https://github.com/user-attachments/assets/288d5fb7-dd85-41b3-b882-f57934094c28)

 by changing the length and the width of the mosfet the output drain current and volatge will be varied